markbastian/clojure-club/README.md

 ## Problems/Topics

+#### July 21<sup>st</sup>: State - Part 1

+Select an application that requires state, especially with user interaction.
+Model the domain as data.
+You may write basic functions that do things like set up an initial hand, but the focus should be on the data, not the actions.
+This will be the basis for a series on how Clojure separates state, action, and representation, so pick something that you would like to build upon into an eventual working application.

+Suggestions:
+* A card game (or any other game)
+ * War, Old Maid, Go Fish - Note that some games like War, Chutes & Ladders, and Candyland are completely random.
+The user simply "makes it go" by performing a repetitive action and resolving the outcome.
+You might want to avoid this type of game.
+ * Dominion, Hearts, Pinochle (We really like Dominion the best, though)
+* Any other simple game
+ * Tetris, Snakes, Missile Command, Asteroids,...
+* An editor of any sort (If you have a more "serious" application in mind)
+ * Graphics
+ * Financial modeling

 #### July 14<sup>th</sup>: Zippers

 Zippers are an intuitive way to navigate and modify an arbitrary data structure in any direction.
 We'll discuss what makes